Salvador, Brazil: A complete travel guide with the top things to do

 - Kit with reusable utensils (cutlery, glass, straw, bag)

-Forget jeans and know that here a cold sweater is something you only wear on the flight or when your roommate turns up the air conditioning.
+Forget jeans, and remember that a sweater is only needed on the flight or if your roommate turns down the air conditioning.

-Now that you know what to do in Salvador by day, by night, and even when it rains, and what the main tourist attractions, museums, and churches are, tell us… What will be the first thing you want to do when you arrive in Salvador?
+Now that you know what to do in Salvador by day, by night, and even when it rains, as well as the main tourist attractions, museums, and churches, tell us… What will be the first thing you want to do when you arrive in Salvador?

-* The values mentioned are from November/2021 and are subject to change.
+* The costs mentioned are from November/2021 and are subject to change.

 Also read: